"WhatsApp keeps loading but not connecting to the internet, even though Wi-Fi/4G are available in my iPhone 8."

 iOS system will clear cache and data by itself, but if you want to clear them more thoroughly, you can reinstall WhatsApp.
 More details will be shown in Solution 5.

 Now you should go back to check the network again.
-Users whose WhatsApp cannot connect with internet should try these tricks:
+Users whose WhatsApp cannot connect with the internet should try these tricks:

 Switch between mobile data and Wi-Fi.